 12.1.
 The Auction House shall have the right to recognise the Auction as having failed under the following circumstances:

 12.1.1.
 No bidders participated at the Auction.

 12.1.2.
-The Highest bidder did not enter into the Sales Contract and/or the Preliminary Contract (if it has to be entered into) with the Owner, as well as if the Bidder who made the next highest price bid in respect of the Property did not express a wish to acquire the Property within the prescribed period and did not enter into the Sales Contract, if the Bidder’s price is not lower than the Reserve price (if such has been set).
+The Highest bidder did not enter into the Sales Contract with the Owner, as well as if the Bidder who made the next highest price bid in respect of the Property did not express a wish to acquire the Property within the prescribed period and did not enter into the Sales Contract, if the Bidder’s price is not lower than the Initial price.

 12.1.3.
 The Highest bidder fails to pay the Auction House the Buyer’s premium, the remaining part of the price and/or fails to perform other actions and/or fails to provide documents required for the execution of the Sales Contract in accordance with the procedure and/or terms laid down in the Rules.

 12.1.4.
-The Owner unilaterally refuses to sign the Sales Contract and/or the Preliminary Contract (if it has to be entered into).
+The Owner unilaterally refuses to sign the Sales Contract.

 12.1.5.
 Due to technical problems that occurred during the Auction the Auction House is unable to determine the Highest bidder.